Christoph Bartholomäus Anton Migazzi: Patronage of Maria Theresa

 Owing to the friendship of Benedict XIV, Migazzi concluded several transactions to the satisfaction of the Habsburg Empress Maria Theresa, who in return appointed him in 1751 coadjutor to the aged Archbishop of Mechelen.
 Upon being consecrated bishop, Migazzi was removed to Madrid as ambassador in Spain.
-After concluding a treaty, in 1756, the Empress appointed him coadjutor of Count Bishop Althan of Waitzen.
-But as Althan died before Migazzi's arrival, and six months later Prince Archbishop Trantson also died in Vienna, the Empress named Migazzi his successor.
+After concluding a treaty, in 1756, the Empress appointed him coadjutor of Count Michael Friedrich von Althann, Bishop of Waitzen.
+But as Althann died before Migazzi's arrival, and six months later Prince Archbishop Trantson also died in Vienna, the Empress named Migazzi his successor.

 In 1761, Maria Theresa appointed him administrator-for-life of the Bishopric of Vác, and at the same time obtained the cardinal's red for him from Clement XIII.
 Migazzi was thus in possession of two sees, the revenues of which he applied to their improvement.
 In Vác (Waitzen), he erected the cathedral and episcopal palace and founded the Collegium pauperum nobilium and a convent.
 After twenty-five years of his administration, the Concilium locum tenens regium asked him if there was any priest in his diocese in possession of two benefices or offices, as in that case it was Emperor Joseph II's pleasure that one of them should be given up.
 Migazzi was forced to resign from Vác.

 During Maria Theresa's reign in Austria, the so-called Enlightenment era (Aufklärung) developed.
 "The Masonic lodge of the Three Canons" was printed at Vienna in 1742 and at Prague, in 1749, the "Three Crowned Stars and Honesty".
 In a memorial to the Empress, written in 1769, the Archbishop designated as the primary causes of current evils the spirit of the times, atheistic literature, the pernicious influence of many professors, the condition of the censorship, contemporary literature, the contempt of the clergy, the bad example of the nobility, the conduct of affairs of state by irreligious persons and neglect of the observance of holy days.